-People who use Adderall recreationally, or as a nootropic or athletic enhancer, frequently use higher doses, often 20 mg or more.
-At those dosages it can be very addictive, and exhibits exactly the side effects you’d expect from amphetamines–tachycardia, sweating, twitching, headaches, insomnia and mood swings.
+People who use the drug recreationally or as a nootropic or athletic enhancer frequently use higher doses, often 20 mg or more per dose.
+At those dosages, it can be very addictive and exhibits exactly the side effects you’d expect from amphetamines–tachycardia, sweating, twitching, headaches, insomnia, and mood swings.

 Regardless of what you’re using Adderall for, there are two things you’d always like to be able to do–get the same benefit from a lower dose, and minimize the side effects from the dose you’re using.

 The rest of this article will be dedicated to breaking down the different interactions with supplements.
 There are several ways vitamins and supplements interact with the drug; namely, people experiment with supplement stacks to potentiate the effect of Adderall, lengthen the duration of its effects, ‘smooth’ out the negative side effects.